Many Atlas Vac medical device tray sealers are still in service after 10 years? Are you getting this value from your sealer?

 Does your tray sealer have a lockout for the main power switch?
 Some do, some don't?
 But, does your tray sealer also have an air supply safety lock out valve to isolate engery from the press?
 Some do not.
 Your company may be legally liable for injuries.
 Atlas Vac sealers have these lockout devices to meet code.

 Do you need to keep disturbing the platen thermal path by changing costly relieved sealing platens for every sealing tool?
 Do you realize a relived platen exerts no more down-force on the sealing contact area than a smooth flat platen which has better thermal characteristics?
 What happens then to your platen temperature calibration when you keep changing the platen?
 No changeover worries with Atlas Vac's standard equipment flat platen including Dupont Teflon coating.

 Atlas Vac Category 3 safety light curtain system reduce fatigue and increase operator output by permitting work to be done internal to the cycle rate.
-Is your light curtain system capable of meeting ESA, OSHA and other requirement by demonstrating redundant control of all motion, energy and power?
+Is your light curtain system capable of meeting ESA, OSHA, CE and other requirements by demonstrating redundant control of all motion, energy and power?
 Or did someone just connect a light curtain to a former single channel switch circuit?

 Does your sealer manufacturer have a website where you can download important calibration, maintenance and training technical documents from an on-line library?
 Atlas Vac does.